ymwjbxxq/aws-api-gateway-websocket/README.md

 * onDisconnect
 * the action one

-In this example I called "add"
+In this example, I called "add"

 ![picture](https://bitbucket.org/DanBranch/api-gateway-websocket/downloads/api.png)

-Each route must be associate to a lambda.
-The $defeault route should be used as catch all if the $request.body.action does not match the route.
+Each route must be associate with a lambda.
+The $defeault route should be used as a catch-all if the $request.body.action does not match the route.

 ### How do I get set up? ###